-Ok, it doesn’t really do my laundry, it just provides some of the water for it.
+Ok, it doesn’t really do my laundry, but it does provide some of the water for it.
 But really, that’s the least it can do, right?!
 It’s such an energy hog it might as well do something useful with all that water it’s sucking out of the air!
 Most of us just send that water down the drain.
 Which drain?
-The one right next to our machine that uses water to get our clothes clean.
+The one right to the washing machine…which needs…water!

 The video provides an overview of this ugly little beast as well as tips and instructions about building one of your very own.
 Enjoy!